globeandmail/startr/README.md

 ## Philosophy on data analysis

-This analysis framework is designed to be flexible, reproducible and easy to jump into for a new user. `startr` works best when you assume certain coding standards:
+This analysis framework is designed to be flexible, reproducible and easy to jump into for a new user. `startr` works best when you assume The Globe’s own philosophy on data analysis:

-- **Your raw data is immutable**: Treat the files in `data/raw` as read-only.
+- **Raw data is immutable**: Treat the files in `data/raw` as read-only.
 This means you only ever alter them programmatically, and never edit or overwrite files in that folder.
 If you need to manually rewrite certain columns in a raw data file, do so by creating a new spreadsheet with the new values, then join it to the original data file during the [processing step](#step-2-import-and-process-data).
-- **Your outputs are disposable**: Treat all project outputs (everything in `data/processed`, `data/out/`, `data/cache` and `plots/`) as disposable products.
+- **Outputs are disposable**: Treat all project outputs (everything in `data/processed`, `data/out/`, `data/cache` and `plots/`) as disposable products.
 By default, this project's `.gitignore` file ignores those files, so they're never checked into source management tools.
 Unless absolutely necessary, do not alter `.gitignore` to check in those files — the analysis pipeline should be able to reproduce them all from your raw data files.
 - **Shorter is not always better**: Your code should, as much as possible, be self-documenting.
 Keep it clean and as simple as possible.
 If an analysis chain is becoming particularly long or complex, break it out into smaller chunks, or consider writing a function to abstract out the complexity in your code.
 - **Only optimize your code for performance when necessary**: It's easy to fall into a premature optimization rabbit hole, especially on larger or more complex projects.
 In most cases, there's no need to optimize your code for performance — only do this if your analysis process is taking several minutes or longer.
 - **Never overwrite variables**: No variables should ever be overwritten or reassigned.
 Same goes for fields generated via [`mutate()`](https://dplyr.tidyverse.org/reference/mutate.html).